richardnwinder/dockerdeamon/README.md

 #####Install:
 >user@machine:~**go install dockerdeamon**

-Copy the directory DockerClient from the src directory to the same directory as your dockerdeamon executable
+Copy the directory DockerClient from the src directory to the same directory as your dockerdeamon executable or to a destination of your choosing.

 #####It is necessary to hard code the location of the web pages directory [DockerClient] in the main.go source code line 36.